 - Teaching Arrangements

-Assessment includes analyses of texts (plays and films) and performances, a short seminar presentation, and a comparative essay.
+Assessment includes quizzes, performance analysis, a short seminar presentation, a group performance project, and a comparative essay.

 Please contact the School of Performing Arts office (firstname.lastname@example.org) for plays and films to be studied.